 Yes, 10-20 hours a week is possible, much more than that becomes hard to manage.

 Yes.
-A paid internship is required.
-This is an opportunity to learn how the work place functions and for you to gain experience outside of school.
+An internship is required.
+This is an opportunity to learn how various work places function and for you to gain experience outside of school.
 Students are required to do a 3-credit internship, which works out to 165 hours of work.
 The Cooperative Education office supports students in their efforts.
-Cooperative Education It is suggested that the internship occurs during the summer.

 A basic understanding of what each program does is helpful.
-Join Lynda.com for tutorials, or, visit www.tv.adobe.come, also many more tutorials can be found for free by searching the internet.
+Join Lynda.com for tutorials, or, visit Lynda.com, also many more tutorials can be found for free by searching the internet.
+You may also access Lynda.com with your Seattle Public Library Card.

 First year seems overwhelming.
 Don’t freak out.
 It’s all about learning and experimenting.
-The first year is a safe environment to try something new, experiment and possibly fail, then figure out how to make your work stronger.
-Have fun and talk to people.
-For your second year, if it is financially feesible, try not to work outside of school so that you can concentrate on generating portfolio pieces.
+The first year is a safe environment to try something new, experiment and take risks, then figure out how to make your work stronger.
+Have fun and begin to create a support network with fellow students.
+For your second year, if it is financially feesible, try not to work outside of school so that you can concentrate on generating a professional portfolio.

-Students that have been admitted to the Commercial Photography Program may request reasonable academic accommodations under the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
-To request accommodations, students should self-identify to the Student Disability Services Coordinator, Al Souma, by phone (206-335-9937) or by email: Alfred.Souma@seattlecolleges.edu.
+Students that have been admitted to the Creative Academy may request reasonable academic accommodations under the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973.
+To request accommodations, students should self-identify to Disability Support Services.
 Accommodation is provided individually based upon request of the student, supporting documentation showing evidence of current impact, and policies for reasonable accommodations in the post-secondary environment.